-Definition of Police Brutality
+Defining Police Brutality

+Police brutality refers to the use of excessive or unnecessary force by law enforcement when interacting with citizens.
 Use of force is defined as, “the amount of effort required by law enforcement to gain compliance from an unwilling subject.”
 Based on this definition, the police are legally allowed to use a necessary amount of force to gain compliance from someone who is not following their instructions.

+This form of mistreatment often involves unreasonable physical force, violence, or verbal attacks and may constitute a criminal assault.
 Use of excessive force is defined as, “the application of force beyond what is reasonably believed to be necessary to gain compliance from a subject in any given incident.”

 Variables that impact police brutality investigations are: